CHAIR

 PUBLIC MEMBER

-Leslie Byatt, BA, PMP, CCRC, is the Clinical Trials Operations Manager at the University of New Mexico Comprehensive Cancer Center.
+Leslie Byatt, MSML, MBA, CCRC, PMP, FACRP, is the Director of Clinical Trials Operations at the University of New Mexico Hospitals (UNMH).
 She has been a leader in the clinical research space for more than 30 years.
-She has worked in the industry as a clinical research coordinator, as a community outpatient site manager, and as a global site liaison in Panama City, Panama.
-There she collaborated with local research sites to guide them in the development of processes related to GCP and FDA regulation.
-Now at the University of New Mexico Comprehensive Cancer Center, she serves as the New Mexico Minority NCORP grant administrator and the study activation/regulatory operations manager.
-She has the pleasure of working with private practices, public hospitals, and an academic site across the state of New Mexico to facilitate oncology clinical research.
-Leslie is passionate about diversity in clinical trials, specifically minority and underserved population in rural New Mexico.
+She has worked in the industry as a clinical research coordinator, as a community outpatient site manager, and as a global site liaison in Panama City, Panama, and at UNM Cancer Center where she served as the New Mexico Minority NCORP grant administrator and the study activation/regulatory operations manager.
+She has the pleasure of collaborating with private practices, public hospitals, and academic sites across the state of New Mexico and the US to facilitate change in the clinical research industry.
+Leslie is passionate about diversity in clinical trials, specifically minority and underserved populations in rural New Mexico.
 She had the opportunity to serve on the ASCO Ethnic Minority Populations in Cancer Clinical Trials steering group and participate as a panelist at the 2019 “State of Cancer Care in America: Closing the Rural Cancer Care Gap” event in Washington D.C.
 Leslie has contributed to several publications and abstracts related to clinical trial operations and clinical trial diversity, and participated in “The Next Phase” podcast, which focused on clinical trial access in rural America.
-She has also made contributions to the American Society of Clinical Oncology as a member of its Clinical Research Committee, to the Association of American Cancer Institutes as a Steering Committee member, and to ACRP as Chair of the CCRC Global Exam Committee.
-She received her BA from the University of New Mexico and currently resides in Cedar Crest, NM.
+She has also made contributions to the American Society of Clinical Oncology as a member of its Clinical Research Committee, to the Association of American Cancer Institutes as a Steering Committee member, and to ACRP as a member of the Board of Trustees since 2023.
+She received her BA from the University of New Mexico and has a master’s degree in management and leadership as well an MBA.
+Leslie currently resides in Cedar Crest, NM.

 SECRETARY, NON-VOTING